 A test case that fails for a reason unrelated to the functionality of the application

-When a test case fails, the first job is to decide whether situation #2 or #3 applies: Did the test case fail due to a defect in the AUT, or is the problem with the test case itself, such as missing or invalid test data, problems with the test environment, or changes in the AUT that are not defects?
-If it is not immediately clear, you may need to troubleshoot the test case itself before reporting a defect in the application.
+This article focuses on the 28% of test failures that result from issues such as missing or invalid test data, problems with the test environment, a bug in the test automation code, or changes in the AUT that are not defects.
+If the cause of a test failure is not immediately clear, you may need to troubleshoot the test case itself before reporting a defect in the application.

 It may be tempting to simply re-run a failed test case to see if it passes.
 But a test case that passes sometimes and fails on other occasions for no discernable reason is a “flaky,” unreliable test case.
 It’s important to resolve the issue that caused it to fail so that you can have confidence in the results of your automated testing.